 - Bland-Name Product:

-- The "SonSon" convenience store in the first game is not only a shout-out to the old Capcom arcade of the same name, but also a knockoff of real life store chain Lawson (albeit with a green sign).
+- The "SonSon" convenience store in the first game (in the stage that Ryu and Guy share) is not only a shout-out to the old Capcom arcade game of the same name, but also a knockoff of real life store chain Lawson (albeit with a green sign).

 - In Charlie's Alpha 2 stage, there are billboards for Hoke (Coca-Cola) and Nacys (Macy's).